RuberDuck9/computer/README.md

 Main components:
  - Registry and registry editor
- - System syncronization clock
+ - System clock
  - Instruction interpreter
  - Read only memory
  - ALU

 Registry editor:
 Has the ability to copy data from any registry to any other registry
 Has direct 12 bit write access to reg0

 Register Addresses:
 6 bits allocated to each address